reactabular/reactabular/docs/column-definition/cell.md

 }
 ```

-If you want nested definitions (i.e., `foo.bar.baz`), then you should `resolve` your data before passing it to the table.
+If you want nested definitions (i.e., `foo.bar.baz`), then you should `resolve` your rows before passing it to the table.

 ## **`cell.transforms`**